Puffin Class: Modular Summary

 Sensory and/or Physical Development

 Every day our pupils engage and participate in sensory activities to wake up their senses.
-We do this via Sensology and massage stories.
+We do this via Sensology and massage stories and body awareness.
 Sensory activities are also carried out throughout the day and used as much as possible to motivate our pupils.
 We have a range of sensory boxes within class for the students to explore.
-Our timetable is n holistic multi-sensory timetable that uses visual/tactile/auditory support, and the resources used are sensory based to encourage pupil’s exploration.
+Our timetable is a holistic multi-sensory timetable that uses visual/tactile/auditory support, and the resources used are sensory based to encourage pupil’s exploration.

 *At home you could encourage attention, tracking, gazing and reaching for sensory items.
 Massage is another activity that we enjoy and carry out at different times each day.